aleph2c/miros/doc/i_mongol_example.rst

         oha.start_at(not_waiting)
         self.others[other_archer_name] = oha

+Consider what a horse archer does when his ``add_member_if_needed`` method is called.

-He checks to see if he is just listening to himself and if he can identify a name with the shout.
-Then he checks to see if he is already mentally tracking this person is his collection of 'others'.
-If this person doesn't exist inside of his notion of his unit, he creates an empathy object for them using their name, starts it then adds this object to his 'others' data dictionary, using that other horse archer's name as the key to access their empathy.
+He checks to see if he is just listening to himself and if he can identify a name within the shout.
+Then he checks to see if he is already mentally tracking this person in his collection of 'others'.
+If he wasn't already thinking about this person as being a part of his unit, he creates an empathy object for them, starts it up then adds this object to his 'others' data dictionary.

-Full deceit in detail chart to work in N instances:
+With this method, there is no limit to the size of a horse archer unit.
+Also, the horse archers don't need to know about each other before they begin to fight as a team.
+Their shared mesh encryption key is enough for them to know that they are intended to work together.

+Now let's look at the networked deceit_in_detail part of the battle statechart:

 .. image:: _static/n_ergotic_mongol_3.svg
     :align: center

-Something compacted and legible:
+The map has gotten too big.
+So we will break it into five different diagrams and talk about the new parts of the design in each region.

+First, we look at the deceit_in_detail state:

 .. image:: _static/n_ergotic_mongol_4.svg
     :align: center

-Empathy reconsidered:
+The horse archer must send various events into his empathy HSMs so he can track what his unit is doing.
+This code which used to be peppered all over the previous version of the statechart is now wrapped up into two different HorseArcher methods, ``dispatch_to_all_empathy`` and ``dispatch_to_empathy``.

+On the diagram we see that there are two patterns that will help us avoid making mistakes.
+The events that are intended for our local consumption, like the Advance_War_Cry and the Retreat_War_Cry need to be sent to all empathy statecharts.
+The events that have been received from another horse archer only go to that horse archer's empathy HSM.

+But what signals need to be fed into these empathy methods?

+To answer that, we look at the empathy HSM diagram:

 .. image:: _static/empathy_1.svg
     :align: center

+The pattern described on the previous diagram will save us from getting lost in details.
+All ``Other`` pre-pended events in the above empathy diagram need to use the ``dispatch_to_empathy`` method when referenced anywhere in the deceit_in_detail statechart.
+Likewise all personal events, like the Advance_War_Cry and the Retreat_War_Cry need to use the ``dispatch_to_all_empathy`` methods.
+By generalizing our thinking, imposing simple rules and following these rules we can save ourselves from adding bugs to our design.

+Let's look at how ``dispatch_to_empathy`` method works.

 .. code-block:: python
-  :emphasize-lines: 1
-  :linenos:

-  def dispatch_to_all_empathy(self, event):
-    for name, other in self.others.items():
-      self.add_member_if_needed(name)
-      other.dispatch(event)

   def dispatch_to_empathy(self, event, other_archer_name=None):
     if other_archer_name is None: